FOOD | WATER | CLIMATE | POLICY

 Open Positions

-We currently have openings for a 4-year Postdoctoral Researcher position as part of the Just Earth Observation for Conservation (JEO4C) that Tim co-leads with Dr Rose Pritchard in the Global Development Institute at the University of Manchester.
-More details about these positions, how to apply, and key deadlines can be found below.
+We currently have two openings for PhD researchers (fully funded) as part of the IrrEO project.
+More details about positions, how to apply, and key deadlines can be found below.

 Other Opportunities